CERT-Polska/n6/docs/src/dev_guides/new_source/collectors/state.md

 - `make_default_state(self)` - creates the default state object of the collector.
   The default implementation just returns `None`.

-This class is a mixin, so it does not modify the `run_handling` method of a collector in any way whatsoever.
+This class is a mixin, so it does not modify the `run_collection` method of a collector in any way whatsoever.
 So it is your responsibility to call `load_state` before starting collecting data and `save_state` just before the exiting (or after each state update, this method ensures that in case